netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ## The "recurrence" Grouping

-   The following snippet can be used to indicate a every other day recurrence for 10 occurrences, starting at 3 p.m. on December 1, 2023 in the Eastern United States time zone:
+   The following snippet indicates a every other day recurrence for 10 occurrences, starting at 3 p.m. on December 1, 2025 in the Eastern United States time zone:

 ~~~~
 {
   "recurrence-first": {
-    "date-time-start": "2023-11-01T15:00:00",
+    "date-time-start": "2025-11-01T15:00:00",
     "time-zone-identifier": "America/New_York"
   },
   "frequency": "ietf-schedule:daily",